linode/docs/docs/applications/containers/how-to-deploy-nginx-on-a-kubernetes-cluster/index.md

 ## What is Kubernetes?

 [Kubernetes](https://kubernetes.io/) is an open-source container management system that is based on [Google Borg](https://research.google.com/pubs/pub43438.html).
 It can be configured to provide highly available, horizontally autoscaling, automated deployments.
-This guide shows you how to set up a Kubernetes cluster on a Linode and manage the lifecycle of an NGINX service.
+This guide shows you how to manually set up a Kubernetes cluster on a Linode and manage the lifecycle of an NGINX service.

+{{< note >}}
+You can now create a Kubernetes cluster with one command using the Linode CLI.
+This tool uses the [Linode Kubernetes Terraform module](https://github.com/linode/terraform-linode-k8s), the [Linode CCM](https://github.com/linode/linode-cloud-controller-manager), and the [Linode CSI](https://github.com/linode/linode-blockstorage-csi-driver) to provision Kubernetes on Linodes.
+See the [Kubernetes Tools](https://developers.linode.com/kubernetes/) page for installation steps.
+For an in-depth dive into the the Linode Kubernetes Terraform module, see its related [Community Site post](https://www.linode.com/community/questions/17611/the-linode-kubernetes-module-for-terraform).
+{{</ note >}}

 ## Before You Begin